wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-applications-azure-ad/includes/6-manage-oauth-application-requests.md

 For Google Workspace and Salesforce, it's possible to revoke permission to an app or to notify the user they should change the permission.
 When you revoke permission, it removes all permissions that were granted to the application under "Enterprise Applications" in Azure AD.

 1. On the **OAuth apps** page, select the icon with the three vertical dots at the end of the app row.
 In the drop-down menu that appears, select **Notify user**.
+2. You can customize the message that's sent to the user.
+If you don't customize a message, the user will be notified with the following default message:

-2. By default, the user will be notified as follows:<br><br>*You authorized the app to access your Google Workspace account.
+    *You authorized the app to access your Google Workspace account.
 This app conflicts with your organization's security policy.
 Reconsider giving or revoking the permissions you gave this app in your Google Workspace account.
-To revoke app access, go to: [https://security.google.com/settings/security/permissions?hl=en&amp;pli=1](https://security.google.com/settings/security/permissions?hl=en&amp;pli=1).
-Select the app and select 'Revoke access' on the right menu bar.*<br><br>You can customize the message that's sent.
+To revoke app access, go to: [https://security.google.com/settings/security/permissions?hl=en&amp;pli=1](https://security.google.com/settings/security/permissions?hl=en&amp;pli=1?azure-portal=true).
+Select the app and select 'Revoke access' on the right menu bar.*

 3. You can also revoke permissions to use the app for the user.
 Select the icon with the three vertical dots at the end of the app row.
 In the drop-down menu that appears, select **Revoke app**.

 ### Query OAuth apps